-A fundamental result showing a strong interplay between contextuality and computation is that of \citet{Howard:2014NAT}.
-More precisely, the result connects contextuality in the framework of NCHV theories with additional exclusivity (see Sec.~\ref{sssec:NCHVE}), and quantum computation in the framework of quantum computation via magic state distillation for qudit systems with $d$ an odd prime number.
-Finally, another important result is the one by \citet{Bravyi:2018SCI,Bravyi:2020NP}, who showed an example of a problem that can be solved with quantum circuits of constant depth, independently of the input size (shallow circuits), but requires classical circuits of depth increasing (logarithmically) with the input size.
+A fundamental result showing a strong interplay between contextuality and computation was that of \citet{Howard:2014NAT}.
+More precisely, the result connected contextuality in the framework of NCHV models with additional exclusivity (see Sec.~\ref{sssec:NCHVE}), and quantum computation in the framework of quantum computation via magic state distillation for qudit systems with $d$ as an odd prime number.
+Finally, another important result is the one obtained by \citet{Bravyi:2018SCI,Bravyi:2020NP}, who showed an example of a problem that can be solved with quantum circuits of constant depth, regardless of the input size (shallow circuits), but requires classical circuits to increase in depth logarithmically with the input size.
 This result can be directly connected to the problem of classical simulation of contextual correlations.

-Given the relevance of such results in the quantum information community and their direct connection with topics discussed in this review, namely, the graph-theoretic approach to contextuality presented in Sec.~\ref{ssec:graph_CSW} for \citet{Howard:2014NAT} and the cost of classical simulation of contextuality presented in Sec.~\ref{class_sim} for \citet{Bravyi:2018SCI,Bravyi:2020NP}, we briefly summarize these two results in the following.
+Given the relevance of such results in the quantum information community and their direct connection with topics discussed in this review, namely, the graph-theoretical approach to contextuality presented in Sec.~\ref{ssec:graph_CSW} for \citet{Howard:2014NAT} and the cost of classical simulation of contextuality presented in Sec.~\ref{class_sim} for \citet{Bravyi:2018SCI,Bravyi:2020NP}, we summarize these two results in the following.